What Is Inquiry-Based Learning?

 Habitats as a theme for inquiry can be as broad as your students choose to make it.
 See what they want to learn about, what sparks their natural curiosity, and let them ask questions and investigate the topics of their choice.

 Grand Canyon University aims to provide an exceptional academic experience for every student.
-If you would like more information about GCU’s education programs, including the Bachelor of Science in Early Childhood Education program, visit the College of Education or click on the Request More Information button at the top of your screen.
+If you would like more information about GCU’s education programs, including the Bachelor of Science in Early Childhood Education program, visit the College of Education or complete the form on this page.

 The views and opinions expressed in this article are those of the author’s and do not necessarily reflect the official policy or position of Grand Canyon University.
 Any sources cited were accurate as of the publish date.